$47

 My name is Peter Orosz.
 I live in Tartu, Estonia.
 My family name is pronounced O-ros — it’s the Hungarian word for “Russian”, which I am not.

 The Wilds of Shikoku is my first book.
+My writing and photography is informed by the long walks I regularly go on.

 Buy this